Macon County Continuum of Care & Homeless Advisory Council

 ALL PROJECTS

-The Ranking Committee will notify all applicants of acceptance, rejection, or modification of their projects no later than Thursday, August 25.
+The Ranking Committee will notify all applicants of acceptance, rejection, or modification of their projects no later than Wednesday, August 16.
+The Ranking Committee will notify all applicants of the final rankings of all projects no later than Wednesday, September 5.

 Please understand that HUD has specific requirements for applicants, including: